franRappazzini/damm-v2/examples/anchor-cpi/README.md

 - **Insufficient SOL**: the test creates mints/ATAs and sends transactions. `solana airdrop 2` works on devnet only; on mainnet you must fund the wallet with real SOL.
 - **Wrong cluster**: confirm `solana config get` and/or `ANCHOR_PROVIDER_URL` matches your selected cluster.
-- **Meteora DAMM v2 dependencies**: the test calls `cpAmm.getAllConfigs()` and initializes a pool via CPI; this requires the relevant Meteora programs/configs to exist on your selected cluster.
+- **Meteora DAMM v2 dependencies**: the tests call `cpAmm.getAllConfigs()`, initialize a pool via CPI, and perform `swap2` via CPI; this requires the relevant Meteora programs/configs to exist on your selected cluster.
+- **swap2 prerequisites**: the `swap2` test is validated on devnet using the USDC/wSOL pair; your wallet must have USDC in its USDC ATA.